Ireland-Scotland day 13 & 14 - Edinburgh

 Epilogue - we were up early the next morning but our flight to Newark was cancelled.
 We left two hours later and at Newark said a quick goodbye, as we drifted apart to different gates for the next leg.

-I was a stress case, sure I was gong to miss my connecting flight and Customs had a broken conveyor belt so there was a huge luggage logjam.
-I left luggage and ran to the next gate, barely making that flight.
+I was a stress case, sure I was going to miss my connecting flight and Customs had a broken conveyor belt so there was a huge luggage logjam.
+I left my luggage & ran to the next gate, barely making that flight.

-Once landed at SFO a pleasant & kind Filipino airport worker let me use her cell phone to call my wife to say I'd be at SMF (Sacto airport) in 90 minutes.
+Once landed at SFO a kind Filipino airport worker let me use her phone to call my wife to say I'd be at in two hours.

-The 20 minute turbo-prop hop (at night) from SFO to SMF flew over familiar Bay & Delta terrain at 15,000 ft., an unexpectedly pleasant end to the trip.
+The short turbo-prop flight (at night) from SFO to SMF flew over familiar Bay & Delta terrain at 15,000 ft., an unexpectedly pleasant end to the trip.

 return to Ireland Scotland Index